rapidez/gtm/README.md

  - Execute `yarn add @builder.io/partytown`
  - [Configure Vite to copy the partytown files](https://partytown.builder.io/copy-library-files#vite) (however instead of dist it should go in public)
+ - Make sure [symfony/psr-http-message-bridge](https://github.com/symfony/psr-http-message-bridge) is installed, if it is not: `composer require symfony/psr-http-message-bridge`
  - Enable partytown for GTM by adding `GTM_PARTYTOWN_ENABLE=true` to your .env

 ### Additional domains and CORS